gc3-uzh-ch/gridka-school/tutorial/tutorial.rst

 RabbitMQ does not need any specific configuration.
-On a production environment, however, you might need to create a specific user for OpenStack services; in order to do that please check the `official documentation <http://www.rabbitmq.com/documentation.html>`_.
+On a production environment, however, you might need to create a specific user for OpenStack services; in order to do that please check the `RabbitMQ official documentation <http://www.rabbitmq.com/documentation.html>`_.

 To check if the RabbitMQ server is running use the ``rabbitmqctl``